 AndyGraduate

-We recognise that there can be more to think about when going to university if you have a disability, so to help you make that smooth transition here is our advice on what you may want to think about next:
+We recognise that there can be more to think about when going to university if you have a disability.
+To help you make that smooth transition here is our advice on what you may want to think about next:

 Before you join us